littlecodersh/danmu/README.rst

 With less than 30 lines of code, you may develop further with chat messages.

+Douyu, panda, Zhanqi, Quanmin, bilibili are all supported.

 It supports multi versions of python and platforms, making it available for all developers and amateurs.

 Once started, it will auto connect when anchor showed up and re-connect when anchor connect again.